Olan1/genetic_algorithms/README.md

 a list of Routes (chromosomes) will be initialised and stored.
 This class will override the Population getOptimumFitness function to determine the fitness of a sorted route.

-The functionality of these classes will be demonstrated and tested below.